dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ...

-Using **admin** you can get infomation about all services and perform different operations on them.
-In this axample we will use migartion move command to move a file from one pol to other.
+Using **admin** you can get information about all services and perform different operations on them.
+In this example we will use migration move command to move a file from one pol to other.

 ```console-root